Keerthi Pasquel: Pasquel Sound of Music

 Keerthi was the founder of the 'Pasquel Sound of Music' in 2006, a school to teach voice training and instrumental music for those who wish to be professionals in the music industry.
 At 'Pasquel Sound of Music', established musicians train students to play a musical instrument.
 Tutors have included Harsha Makalanda, Chandrasena Hettiarachchi and Pasquel himself.

 During COVID-19 lockdown period, he created fifty new songs since March 2020.

 Charity works

 Orphanage project

 Keerthi launched a project called 'The Child' to entertain children from orphanages and to recognize their capabilities.
 In 2005, 'The Child' collected sponsorship funds that mainly went towards the rehabilitation of the orphaned children from the Boxing Day Tsunami of 2004.
 This is an ongoing project by Pasquel, organizing not only musical shows, but also dramas, films and amateur talent shows.

 Other projects

-Keerthi formed the charity program "Help Circles (Guarentee) Limited" where he started donations and money from his musical shows to establish Bono Marrow Transplant Unit to the Maharagama Apeksha Hospital.
+Keerthi formed the charity program "Help Circles (Guarantee) Limited" where he started donations and money from his musical shows to establish Bono Marrow Transplant Unit to the Maharagama Apeksha Hospital.
 Then he donated a HIPEC machine to the General Sir John Kotelawala Defence University and funded the Handapanagala Water purification project ‘Pivithuru Pen Pooja’.

 With the help of Ministry of Education and Zonal Directors of aesthetic studies, Keerthi presented 500 violins to 1000 students representing all nine provinces.